 Are we allowing God to fight our battles for us?

-The Jewish People divided into two groups in the days of Isaac and Jacob, which is where the dichotomy betwen the spirit and the flesh is clear.
-The dchotomy between Jews who know the God of Abraham, Isaac, and Jacob today and those who remain secular today is very great.
+The Jewish People divided into two groups in the days of Isaac and Jacob, which is where the dichotomy between the spirit and the flesh is clear.
+The dichotomy between Jews who know the God of Abraham, Isaac, and Jacob today and those who remain secular today is very great.
 But God is utterly faithful and always keeps His promises.
-He is bringing Jews from every land (since 1948) and the story of their restoration is very exciingt to read about in the Bible.
+He is bringing Jews from every land (since 1948) and the story of their restoration is very exciting to read about in the Bible.

 Every follower of Jesus needs to know how twin brothers Jacob and Esau chose different paths of life with very different ends as a result.

 Isaac was forty years old when he took Rebekah as wife, the daughter of Bethuel the Syrian of Padan Aram, the sister of Laban the Syrian.
 Now Isaac pleaded with the Lord for his wife, because she was barren; and the Lord granted his plea, and Rebekah his wife conceived.
 But the children struggled together within her; and she said, “If all is well, why am I like this?”
 So she went to inquire of the Lord.